-Policy LB6 - Improving Open Spaces
+Policy LB4 - Improving Open Spaces

-Proposals to improve and enhance the open spaces listed below will be supported:
+Proposals to improve and enhance the open spaces listed below and shown in the Open Spaces Map at Appendix 2 will be supported:

 - The Pastures

 - Warwick Road children's play area

 - Goodwin Way Play area

-- Cycle path at Rotherwas
+- The green corridor containing the Rotherwas Cycle Path including the extension and improvement of the cyclepath

 - Green space behind 1 St Clare's Court

-Proposals to improve and enhance the open spaces listed in Policy LB6 will be supported -such measures could include new planting, play equipment, links to surrounding areas and other open spaces, and other suitable improvements where appropriate.
+Proposals to improve and enhance the open spaces listed in Policy LB4 will be supported -such measures could include new planting, play equipment, links to surrounding areas and other open spaces, and other suitable improvements where appropriate.
 Lower Bullingham has a limited number of open spaces.
 This makes it even more important that the ones we do have are of good quality.

-Policy LB7 - Incidental Open Spaces and Street Trees
+Policy LB5 - Incidental Open Spaces and Street Trees